pybind/pybind11_mkdoc/README.md

 ## Limitations

-This tool supports Linux and macOS and requires Clang/LLVM to be installed.
-It has never been used on Windows and will likely require adaptations.
+This tool supports Linux, macOS and Windows.
+It requires Clang/LLVM to be installed.

 ## Testing